robertpainsi/filtering.js/docs/_includes/examples/example/single-select-filter-example.md

 ### Single select filter example

-A simple example that demonstrates ads.
+A simple example that demonstrates single-select for filters.
+Add `data-select-type="single"` to the `filtering-group` element.

 {% include examples/example/single-select-filter-example.html %}